The all-new 2020 Renault Clio: Specs and Techs09 August 2019

 The Clio engine range will kick off with a three-cylinder 1.0-litre petrol serving up 74hp (available on Play and Iconic), followed by a turbocharged TCe version with 99hp.
 Both will come with a five-speed manual gearbox and Renault's X-tronic CVT automatic will also be offered for the more powerful version from November.

 Sitting at the top of the petrol range will be a new 1.3-litre TCe 130 engine that produces 129hp and is paired exclusively with a seven-speed dual-clutch automatic.
 It’s only available on the upper S Edition and R.S.
 Line trim levels and has previously featured on the Renault Megane and Renault Kadjar.
-Customers after a diesel engine will be catered for with an 84hp 1.5-litre Blue dCi with and a six-speed manual.
+Customers after a diesel engine will be catered for with an 84hp 1.5-litre Blue dCi with six-speed manual.

 The latest Clio weighs significantly less than the current model, with the lightest version coming in at just 1,042kg.
 Such a big reduction results in noticeable performance and fuel-efficiency gains, with Renault claiming up to 73.9mpg for the diesel engine under the new WLTP efficiency test.
 Even the TCe 100 petrol is said to return 62.1mpg, while the TCe 130 claims 53mpg.